-- 1) Emphasize productivity due to its linkage to economic development, land use and financial sustainability: - 2) Ensure social equity; and - 3) Provide geographic value throughout the county.
+- 1) Emphasize productivity due to its linkage to economic development, land use, financial sustainability, and environmental sustainability - 2) Ensure social equity - 3) Provide geographic value throughout the county.

-Task Force members concluded that one overarching statement of policy direction, and one approach to implementation of that policy, should guide all service allocation decisions.
-They recommend that the policy statements they have crafted and the recommended use of quidelines and performance measures should provide the foundation for all future service allocation decisions, including service reductions, service growth, the historic concept of service restoration, and the ongoing maintenance of transit services in response to changes in system demand or route performance.
-The approach represents a fundamental change in the way transit service allocation decisions are made by King County (see box).
+Task force members concluded that one overarching statement of policy direction and one approach to implementation of that policy should guide all service allocation decisions.
+They recommend that the policy statements they have crafted and the recommended use of guidelines and performance measures should provide the foundation for all future service allocation decisions, including service reductions, service growth, service restoration, and the ongoing maintenance of transit services in response to changes in system demand or route performance.
+The approach represents a fundamental change in the way transit service allocation decisions are made by King County (see box on p.
+5).

-The Task Force concluded that one of the transit design factors, productivity and efficiency, has a strong correlation to several of the other factors-land use, economic development and financial sustainability.
-As a result, the Task Force is recommending a new policy framework to make service allocation decisions.
-The intent is to optimize efficiency of transit services, meet the needs of those that are most dependent on transit, and create a system that is perceived as a fair distribution of service throughout the county.
+The task force concluded that one of the transit design factors, productivity and efficiency, has a strong correlation to several of the other factors-land use, economic development and financial sustainability and environmental sustainability.
+As a result, the task force is recommending a new policy framework to make service allocation decisions.
+The intent is to optimize efficiency of transit services, deliver people to employment, activity and residential centers, meet the needs of those that are most dependent on transit, and create a system that is a fair distribution of service throughout the county.